 The driver and/or owner are responsible for filing and mailing the SR-13 to DPS.
-Sometimes your insurance company will assist you in filling out the form, but it is the driver and/or owner’s responsibility to ensure that the SR-13 is filed and received by DPS.
+Sometimes your insurance company will assist you in filling out the form, but the driver and/or owner must ensure that the SR-13 is filed and received by DPS.

-It can be confusing to fill out the form due to the front side of the form having two sides.
-One side says “Your Information” and the other side says “Other Party’s Information”.
-The DPS states that you must fill out both sides of the form with as much information as you have available.
-Any information not provided at the time of the accident will probably be available on the Alabama Uniform Traffic Accident Report (also known as a Crash Report).
+It can be confusing to fill out the form because the front side has two sides.
+One side says “your information,” and the other says “other party’s information.”
+The DPS states that you must fill out both sides of the form with as much information as possible.
+Any information not provided during the accident will probably be available on the Alabama Uniform Traffic Accident Report (also known as a Crash Report).

 If you were in a single-car accident, you do not need to fill out an SR-13 unless there is damage to another person’s property.
-Property can include items such as mailboxes, fences, telephone poles, etc. Damage to this property must be greater than $250.
+Property can include mailboxes, fences, telephone poles, etc. Damage to this property must be greater than $250.

-How does an SR-13 work on private property?
+How does an SR-13 work for an accident on private property?

-You do not need to send the Crash Report that you receive from the police in with your SR-13 form.
-You also do not need to send in damage estimates or any other attachments in with the SR-13 unless the accident occurred on private property.
+You do not need to send the Crash Report you receive from the police with your SR-13 form.
+You also do not need to send in damage estimates or any other attachments with the SR-13 unless the accident occurred on private property.

 Alabama state law does not require that you file an SR-13 if the accident was on private property.
-However, if you are hit by an uninsured driver then it would be in your best interest to file an SR-13 with the Vehicle and/or Other Property Damage section filled out.
+However, if an uninsured driver hits you, it would be best to file an SR-13 with the Vehicle and/or Other Property Damage section filled out.
 In this situation, it will be necessary to send in with the SR-13 a copy of the Private Property Incident Reports so the DPS can establish the at-fault party in the accident.

-In certain situations, a driver’s license will be suspended for failure to file an SR-13.
-Usually, the person who is at fault in the accident is the only one to get suspended.
+A driver’s license will be suspended for failure to file an SR-13 in certain situations.
+Usually, the person at fault in the accident is the only one to get suspended.

 When it comes to SR-13, it’s in your best interest to file the SR-13 because an at-fault driver may turn out to be uninsured.
-DPS can suspend the at-fault party’s license until compensation is received by you or your insurance company from the uninsured, but it can only take this action if an SR-13 has been properly filled out and filed with the department.
+DPS can suspend the at-fault party’s license until compensation is received by you or your insurance company from the uninsured.
+Still, it can only take this action if an SR-13 has been appropriately filled out and filed with the department.

 Final details: SR-13 form

-It normally takes between 30-45 days to process the SR-13.
-If the Alabama DPS does not receive the SR-13 and your insurance information is required, they will mail you a notice requesting your insurance information.
+It usually takes between 30-45 days to process the SR-13.
+If the Alabama DPS does not receive the SR-13 and requires your insurance information, they will mail you a notice requesting it.
 You have 30 days to return this information before your license will be suspended.